Daniyal-Shahid21/IT202-Files/README.md

 # IT202-HW

-HW Files For Assignments 1 - 14 for NJIT's IT202 class
+HW/Final Project Files For Weeks 1 - 14 for NJIT's IT202 class

+Semester-long website project has been truncated to one file for easier navigation